Near-Optimal Algorithm for Distribution-Free Junta Testing: Subroutines for finding relevant blocks

-If $g$ $(\{0,1\}^B \rightarrow \{0,1\}$) is $\gamma$-close to literal $l$ under uniform distribution, then block $B$ is randomly divided into two blocks $L$ and $N$.
-The algorithm \textbf{LiteralOrientation} is then used to identify which part the literal lies in.
+Now we are ready to introduce our newly proposed algorithm.
+If $g: \{0,1\}^B \rightarrow \{0,1\}$ is $\gamma$-close to a literal $l$ under the uniform distribution, then block $B$ is randomly divided into two parts $L$ and $N$.
+We want to design an algorithm to identify which part the literal lies in using $O(\log k)$ number of queries.